ncguilbeault/BayesianLinearRegression/README.md

 In Windows, open PowerShell and run `.\Setup.ps1`.

-In Linux, make shell script executable and run `./Setup.sh` in terminal.
+Alternatively, in Linux, make shell script executable and run `./Setup.sh` in terminal.

-This should download the Bonsai executable and required packages.
+This should automatically download and install the Bonsai executable and required packages.
 Alternatively, you can install Bonsai globally or in a seperate folder and install the necessary packages found in the Bonsai.config file.

-Once Bonsai and required packages are installed, launch Bonsai and select `open file`.
-Navigate to the directory called Bonsai/workflows.
+Once Bonsai and the required packages are installed, launch Bonsai and select `open file` from the menu.
+Navigate to the subdirectory called workflows and select one of the three workflows.

-There are 3 workflows available:

 - BayesianLinearRegression: when this workflow is run, it will render the original 3x4 panel figure at runtime.
 - OnlineBayesianLinearRegression_KeyDown: whenever a key is pressed, a new data sample is generated and the likelihood/posterior distribution is updated
 - OnlineBayesianLinearRegression_Timer: a new data sample is generated and the likelihood/posterior distribution is updated every second

-To open up the visualizer, double click the `FigureGeneration` node while the workflow is running or left click the node, move the cursor to `Show Visualizer`, and then select the `TableLayoutPanelVisualizer`.
+To open up the visualizer, double click the `FigureGeneration` node while the workflow is running or left click the node, go to `Show Visualizer`, and then select the `TableLayoutPanelVisualizer`.